dreinq/DReinQ/README.md

 **THIS IS NOT THE FINAL VERSION**

 ## Introduction
-Deep Reinforcement Quantization use a small neural network to perform Multi-Codebook Quantization.
+Deep Reinforcement Quantization uses a small neural network to perform Multi-Codebook Quantization.

 ![Framework]()

 ## Prerequisites
 Before run, you should check following requirements.

-The code is tested on several environments:
+The code is tested on several operating systems:
 * Ubuntu 16.04+
 * Windows 10
 * CentOS 7+

-System requirements:
+Hardware requirements:
 * Intel MKL-compatible CPU
-* CUDA-compatible GPU, ≥ 8 GiB VRAM
+* CUDA-compatible GPU, ≥8GiB VRAM
-* ≥ 16GiB RAM
+* ≥16GiB RAM

 ### Environment Setup
 To run the demo, you can setup environment by two ways: